Buy Dethroning the King: The Hostile Takeover of Anheuser-Busch, an American Icon

 This is my third connection: my wild promise in Rio de Janeiro.

 In 2007 I was studying for my Master’s.
 I had a two-week break in the early summer and decided to party with friends in Brazil.
 One chance night in Rio I was drinking with a bunch of InBev sales reps.
 I ordered a Sol, which is like Heineken in Colombia or Brahma in Peru, in that it’s the only beer with distribution that the national monopoly doesn’t sell.
 One of the guys grabbed it from my hand and gave it back to the bartender, and ordered me a Brahma on his tab.
-He was nice about it, pardoning himself and explaining they work for InBev and only drink company products.
+He was nice about it, pardoning himself and explaining that they work for InBev and only drink company products.
 I told him not to worry.
 I know exactly what it’s like – I used to work for A-B and I was the same way back then.

 That sent all these guys into a frenzy.
 They couldn’t believe I worked for A-B and I was from St. Louis.
 They excitedly told me that A-B was in Rio as we spoke, for talks about InBev buying them out.

 To illustrate my self-assurance, I made a dramatic proclamation.
 I swore to them that if InBev ever buys A-B, I’ll make my career outside America – something I wasn’t considering in 2007.
 I had no fantasies whatsoever of working abroad.
 So it was a scary proclamation, but I meant it.
-Even when I thought about it after I sobered up, I reasoned that if my city’s flagship company – my country’s flagship beer! – were bought out by a company that didn’t even exist when I worked there, then I should leave the States.
+Even when I thought about it after I sobered up, I reasoned that if my city’s flagship company – my country’s flagship beer! – were bought out by a company that didn’t even exist when I worked in the industry, then I should leave the States.
 If something like that happens, it’d mean America’s time has passed.

 I’ve left out two major themes from the book: